mwood23/devvit-webview-react/README.md

 - `npm run dev`: Starts a development server where you can develop your application live on Reddit.
 - `npm run upload`: Uploads a new version of your app
-- `npm run vite`: Useful to run just the React app on your machine if you need to style things quickly.
+- `npm run vite`: Useful to run just the app on your machine if you need to style things quickly.

 ## Flow of the app